cahebert/shear-response-psf/README.md

 # shear-response-psf

-code to test response of shear to PSF errors.
+Code to test response of galaxy shear to PSF errors; partially adopted from [PSFHOME](https://github.com/LSSTDESC/psfhome)